COTS Exemption FAR 2.101 DFARS 252.204-7021 // 6 MIN READ

 COTS is a legal term of art — not a synonym for "commercial," "off-the-shelf," or "commercially available."
 All conditions must be met.
 One modification strips the status entirely.

-Where DFARS 252.204-7021 Excludes COTS Items
+Where does DFARS 252.204-7021 exclude COTS items from CMMC?

 DFARS 252.204-7021(f) requires prime contractors to insert the CMMC clause in subcontracts "including those for the acquisition of commercial products and commercial services, excluding commercially available off-the-shelf items, if the subcontract will contain a requirement to process, store, or transmit FCI or CUI."